 5-4-1851 Boston, USA - 11-5-1938 New York, USABack to Artist IndexView Artists Paintings

-Thomas Dewing is best known for his tonalist paintings, a genre of American art that was rooted in English Aestheticism.
-Dewing's preferred vehicle of artistic expression is the refined, aristocratic female figure situated in a moody and dreamlike surrounding.
-Dewing's sensitively portrayed figures have a detachment from the viewer that keeps the spectator a remote witness to the scene rather than a participant.
+Thomas Wilmer Dewing is best known for his Tonalist paintings, a genre of American art that was rooted in English Aestheticism and developed by the second generation Hudson River School Artists.
+While most Tonalists painted landscapes, Dewing's preferred subject is the refined, aristocratic female figure situated in a moody and dreamlike surrounding.
+Dewing's delicately painted figures have a detachment from the viewer that keeps the spectator a remote to the scene rather than a participant with vague unidentifiable locations.

-He was elected into the National Academy of Design in 1888.
-Dewing was a founding member of the Ten American Painters in 1898, a group of artists who seceded from the Society of American Artists in 1897.
+He was elected to the National Academy of Design in 1888.
+Dewing was a founding member of the Ten American Painters in 1898, a group of artists who withdrew from the Society of American Artists in 1897.

 His works are in private collections and museums in the United States.
-Thomas Dewing was noted for his figure paintings of aristocratic women.
-He was a founding member of the Ten American Painters and taught at the Art Students League of New York.
-At the Freer Gallery of the Smithsonian Institution, a room is devoted to Dewing's paintings.
+At the Freer Gallery of the Smithsonian Institution, a room is devoted to Dewing's canvases.

 Art Movement: Tonalism.

 Artists Influencing Thomas Dewing: Gustave Boulanger, Jules Lefebvre.